-Consumer Attorneys of California has fought for change to MICRA for decades, at the Legislature and in the courts.
+Consumer Attorneys of California has fought for change to MICRA for decades, at the Legislature, the ballot box, and in the courts.
 In the process we have battled deep-pocketed opponents with a vested interest in seeing that the law remains unchanged.

 For instance, the board of directors of the Civil Justice Association of California, a prominent proponent of MICRA, includes The Doctors Company, a Napa-based insurer that wrote more than 40% of California’s medical malpractice insurance business in 2010, as well as other insurance and health care firms.
 A group called Californians Allied for Patient Protection (pdf) calls itself “The Coalition to Protect MICRA.”
 Its board members include representatives of insurance firms, hospitals and physicians.The health care industry's deep pockets were on full display leading up to the November 2014 election, as malpractice insurers and others spent nearly $60 million to defeat Proposition 46, a ballot measure that included an adjustment to MICRA to address four decades of inflation that made it nearly impossible to seek justice for children, nonworking parents, the elderly and other vulnerable victims of malpractice.

 Other states have caps of varying amounts that affect compensation for those harmed by medical negligence, and in several of those states those caps have been struck down by the courts.
 Similar challenges in California courts have so far failed.
 In fact, in 2011 the Fifth District Court of Appeal said any refinement of MICRA should come not from the courts but from the Legislature, where the law originated.

 Even if MICRA survives the scrutiny of the courts and Legislature, it needs to be adjusted to fit a new century and the effects of nearly 40 years of inflation.
 Under MICRA, the “non-economic” damages cap frozen at $250,000 in 1975 would equal more than $1 million today.
 It also should be fitted with a cost of living adjustment to make sure it doesn’t become equally outdated in the future.